-- All chicks, duckings, goslings and turkey poults are sold straight run/unsexed, which works out to approximately 50% male and 50% female.
+- All of our chicks, duckings, goslings and turkey poults are sold straight run/unsexed, which works out to approximately 50% male and 50% female.

 - Goslings, turkey poults, bantams and some of our rare breeds are gate sales only.
-Please see our order form for more information.
+Please see our order form and breed list for more information.

 - We ship standard sized (large chicks) to select ACE Courier depots in BC and Alberta during April and May.
 See above.